The Daily Parker

 Ravinia Brewing, Chicago

-Welcome to stop #118 on the Brews and Choos project, which announced it's fucking closure just three days after I visited.
+Welcome to stop #118 on the Brews and Choos project, which announced its bloody closure just three days after I visited.

 Brewery: Ravinia Brewing, 2601 W Diversey Ave., Chicago